What is TC40 Data? Merchant account help!

 In conclusion, TC40 reports can be used to prevent chargebacks by creating a chargeback prevention strategy, understanding how card issuers view a merchant’s risk profile, and being alerted to a problem with processing payments that would have otherwise flown under the radar.

 While TC40 data reports will not directly help merchants having payment processing problems, they can use them to gain information that may help them understand why they are having problems.
+Also check out other blog posts, including- how to protect yourself from chargebacks!

 A full-service merchant account solution such as Easy Pay Direct can optimize your account based on your TC40 data and decrease your declines thus increasing your revenue.